FbW-D05-1/live-coding-examples/3_SPA/4_React/8_router/Live Coding Steps v5/9_Query-Params.md

 So that, my friends, is the React router, in a nutshell.
 You are going to be using it a hell of a lot going forward on in all of the different projects, be it personal or work.
 It is that important.

-We will takle Router 6 next now gn8
+We will takle Router V6 tomorrow, gn8